Antrim railway station

-Antrim railway station opened 1848 and serves the town of Antrim in County Antrim, Northern Ireland.
+Antrim railway station is a railway station that serves the town of Antrim in Northern Ireland.
+It opened in 1848.
 The station currently serves trains on the Belfast to Derry line via Bleach Green and station.
-Until 2003, Belfast-Derry trains reached here by means of the Lisburn-Antrim railway line, however, this line was mothballed after re-opening of the Bleach Green line.
+Until 2003, Belfast-Derry trains reached here by means of the Lisburn-Antrim railway line.
+However, this line was mothballed after re-opening of the Bleach Green line.
 There is still the old platform for the Lisburn-Antrim line but has been cut back to allow room, on the other side of a fence, for the bus stands.
 The possibility of reopening it as a circular route, with a halt at for Belfast International Airport has been discussed.
 The station has undergone a major refurbishment to become an integrated bus and rail hub.
-In total, the station had 4 platforms.
-One is completely disused, two in use, and one that has been shortened and rarely used.
+In total, the station had 4 platforms: two in use, one completely disused and one that has been shortened and rarely used.